Cracks widen in euro zone economy as war in Ukraine rages on

 STAGFLATION DILEMMA

-Lagarde said households were already becoming more pessimistic and businesses could soon be postponing investment, she said.
+Lagarde said households were already becoming more pessimistic and businesses could soon be postponing investment.

 Her warning was underlined by a sentiment indicator that showed the war had sent consumer confidence in the euro zone plummeting and inflation expectations to record highs.